scala/improvement-proposals/content/flexible-types.md

 ### Core Implementation Status

-1. **Type System Integration**: The `FlexibleType` case class and its core subtyping rules have been implemented in `Types.scala`
+1. **New Type and Subtyping Rules**: The `FlexibleType` case class and its subtyping rules have been implemented
-2. **Subtyping Logic**: The subtyping algorithms in `TypeComparer.scala` handle flexible types according to the specification
+2. **TASTy Serialization**: The `FLEXIBLEtype` tag (`193`) is fully implemented in `TastyFormat.scala` and supports serialization/deserialization
-3. **TASTy Serialization**: The `FLEXIBLEtype` tag (`193`) is fully implemented in `TastyFormat.scala` and supports serialization/deserialization
+3. **Nullification Rules**: Both Java classes and legacy Scala code are processed with flexible type nullification when `-Yexplicit-nulls` is enabled
-4. **Nullification Rules**: Both Java classes and legacy Scala code are processed with flexible type nullification when `-Yexplicit-nulls` is enabled
+4. **Public API Warnings**: A warning mechanism is in place to alert users when flexible types appear in public or protected API boundaries

 ### Planned Improvements